CultureHQ/charts/README.md

 * `className?` - an optional class name for the SVG
 * `data` - an object with the keys being the name of the data series and the values being the quantity

+`VerticalBarChart` additionally accepts:

+* `rotateKeys = true` - whether or not to slightly rotate the key names in order to fit them better into the chart

 To get the styles, be sure to also import `@culturehq/charts/dist/style.css` into whatever stylesheet you're using.

 ## Testing locally